NeuroML/Documentation/source/Userdocs/Schemas/Cells.md

 <i>Simple dimensionless model of spiking cell from FitzHugh and Nagumo.
-Superseded by **fitzHughNagumo1969Cell** (See https://github.com/NeuroML/NeuroML2/issues/42).</i>
+Superseded by **fitzHughNagumo1969Cell** ( See https://github.com/NeuroML/NeuroML2/issues/42 ).</i>